France, Itinerary

 Amboise has several hotels to choose from for your stay.
 We opted for an Airbnb right in the center of town because of its great location and price.

 We booked our stay with Raphael.
-Raphael has several rentals located right next to the Tour de l’Horloge (the clocktower).
+Raphael has several rentals located right next to the Tour de l’Horloge (the clocktower in Amboise).
 His rentals are just minutes away from many of Amboise’s top destinations.

 This is the specific rental we stayed in while we were at Amboise.
 We picked this one because it has a washer/dryer unit (it was the middle of a two-week trip to England and France) and air conditioning.